By Ben Peterson, Former CEO

-We constantly disagree – it’s how we make things better.
+We constantly disagree – it is how we make things better.
 We look at what both sides of the problem raise and then find a solution in the middle that improves the process for both sides and the company.
 We constantly update our processes to accommodate the growth we experience.

-We might disagree (from time to time) about specific policies and procedures, and how best to implement them, but we don’t disagree on the overall goal – to provide a great service, to earn a living, and to enjoy doing it.
-That’s the prevailing attitude in our department.
+We might disagree from time to time about specific policies and procedures, and how best to implement them, but we do not disagree on the overall goal – to provide a great service, to earn a living, and to enjoy doing it.
+That is the prevailing attitude in our department.

-As I’ve brought up concerns or had questions about an issue, I’ve received the utmost respect when I’ve expressed those thoughts.
+As I have brought up concerns or had questions about an issue, I have received the utmost respect when I have expressed those thoughts.
 They have helped me understand the direction of the team, department, and company.
-It is amazing to know that I won’t be ridiculed for sharing my opinion or trying to improve the team.
+It is amazing to know that I will not be ridiculed for sharing my opinion or trying to improve the team.

-In the installs department, it’s common for there to be small disagreements on the right way to do things.
-Since I’ve started, I’ve always felt that everyone is open to new ideas and criticism is rarely intended to be offensive.
+In the Installations department, it is common for there to be small disagreements on the right way to do things.
+Since I started, I have always felt that everyone is open to new ideas and criticism is never intended to be offensive.

 We frequently have differing opinions, but we use them to fuel discussion and improvement.

-I’ve never felt like I wasn’t heard or acknowledged when sharing an idea, even if I end up being told I’m not looking at it the right way or we end up moving forward with a different plan when dealing with a problem.
-It makes it easier to continue to share my thoughts because 1) I feel safe to do so without fear of getting shut down and 2) Disagreeing is another learning experience that helps me make more informed choices when doing my job.
+I have never felt like I was not heard or acknowledged when sharing an idea, even if I end up being told I am not looking at it the right way or we end up moving forward with a different plan when dealing with a problem.
+It makes it easier to continue to share my thoughts because 1) I feel safe to do so without fear of getting shut down and 2) disagreeing is another learning experience that helps me make more informed choices when doing my job.

 In training when giving opinions on how to do a process, our trainer would disagree with us constructively without making us feel dumb or inadequate and would guide us back on the right path or correct answer.